canonical/glauth-rock/CONTRIBUTING.md

 ## Building & Running Locally

-You can build the ROCK image using the following command:
+You can build the rock using the following command:

 ```shell
 rockcraft pack -v
 ```

 Assuming the [`skopeo`](https://snapcraft.io/install/skopeo/ubuntu) has been installed.
-Import the created ROCK image into Docker:
+Import the created rock into Docker:

 ```shell
 sudo /snap/rockcraft/current/bin/skopeo --insecure-policy copy oci-archive:<local-rock-name>.rock docker-daemon:<image-name>:<image-tag>